 11. Coconut oil

 These properties mean that coconut oil may help eradicate acne-causing bacteria and reduce the redness and swelling of pimples.
 Due to its

 Along with home remedies, specific lifestyle changes can have a powerful effect on keeping the body healthy, making the skin less oily, and reducing acne flare-ups.

 12. Avoid touching pimples

-It can be very tempting, but touching acne sores will irritate the skin, may make the pimple worse, and can spread pimples to other areas.
+It can be very tempting, but touching acne sores irritates the skin, may worsen the pimple, and can spread pimples to other areas.

 Touching, rubbing, squeezing, or popping acne sores can also introduce more bacteria into the lesion, causing further infection.
 Squishing a pimple can push bacteria and debris further into the skin, so the spot may come back worse than it was before.

 Talk with a doctor about large sores or those deep under the skin to find out how to treat them safely.

 13. Choosing the right cleanser